cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * The plugin now works correctly on websites using the https protocol

 = 0.14.0 =
-* Changed the Product Categories source and split it in a Product Category String source that contains a string representing the category in which the product is stored in the actual shop, and a Selected Product Categories source that will give you a comma separated string with all the shop Categories that where selected for this product.
+* Changed the Product Categories source and split it into a Product Category String source that contains a string representing the category in which the product is stored in the actual shop, and a Selected Product Categories source that will give you a comma-separated string with all the shop Categories that where selected for this product.
 * Daarnaast de Image Library source toegevoegd waarmee additionele images aan de feed kunnen worden gekoppeld.
 * fixed a bug.